f-prime/SlackerScript/README.md

 What this scipt does is count from 1 to 100.
 The number after the colon is the amount of times the loop will execute the code, in this case the code being [ADD a,b]

+### Comments

+Comments in Slacker Script are done with a pound symbol.
+Example:

+    END VARS
+    #This is a comment
+    SAY See the comment?

 ### FOREVER

 The FOREVER loop is simply a loop that will execute forever, or until the user quits the program, the following example should be enough for you to understand how the FOREVER loop works.